simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 Cool [talk](https://youtu.be/zA_N3DuvW7s), *in sign language* (don't worry, there's a vocalizer next to it) about how deaf people sign when coming into contact with other sign languages.

+### Sign Languages and Linguistics

+[This panel](https://youtu.be/YGOhDxxZtqo) also delves deeper into the role the study of sign language can play in our conception of language.

+## Computational

+### Isabel Trancoso - Speech as a Health Biomarker

+[This talk](https://youtu.be/t20xZHTBjec) shows how big data studies can help us interpret linguisitc cues as markers of (deteriorating) health.
+Interesting.

 ## Literature

 ### Arran Stibbe - Ecolinguistics: the Search for New Stories to Live by

 [This talk](https://youtu.be/mSgDm9a0Wm0) shows that framing and reframing is important.
 Stibbe discusses newspaper narratives: how immigrants had been framed as invaders in *The Sun*, but now are portrayed as the heroes (doctors, nurses etc.) fighting against COVID.
-At about minute 38 he talks about haiku, which was quite interesting.
+At about minute 38 he talks about haiku, which was quite interesting, although I dislike the kind of "Japanese is so mysterious, so exotic" attitude that is displayed in this lecture.

 # More to come later...